-ZFHS represents a functionally effective means of communication for the signers in this family, allowing them to participate in apparently all the activities normally facilitated by spoken language in the context of a Zinacantec household.
-ZFHS signers issue and respond to commands, ask and answer questions about both facts and speculations, recount past events, participate in decisions, plan for the future, tell stories, argue, evaluate, joke, ridicule, criticize, and scold.
-Despite the very shallow history of their conjointly developed system of signs, despite the unusually high level of presupposable "common ground" that results from the intimately shared biographies of the tiny ZFHS signing community, and despite the relative isolation in which the ZFHS signers live compared to hearing Zinacantecs, they appear to have no more difficulty than other Tzotzil-speaking Zinacantecs in dealing with (and naming) things and people both familiar and unfamiliar, and generally in negotiating their lives, practical and social.
-Strikingly, for me as a linguistic anthropologist somewhat obsessed by the presumed central role of language in cultural transmission, the ZFHS signers seem completely Zinacantec, in what they know, what they like, what motivates them, how they act, how they move, and how they interact.
-The central research questions in ongoing work on ZFHS address the structural properties of ZFHS in the face of this evident functional efficacy.
+Z represents a functionally effective means of communication for the signers in this family, allowing them to participate in apparently all the activities normally facilitated by spoken language in a Zinacantec household.
+Z signers issue and respond to commands, ask and answer questions about both facts and speculations, recount past events, participate in decisions, plan for the future, tell stories, argue, evaluate, joke, ridicule, criticize, and scold.
+Despite the very shallow history of their conjointly developed system of signs, despite the unusually high level of presupposable common ground that results from the intimately shared biographies of the tiny Z signing community, and despite the relative isolation in which the Z signers live compared to hearing Zinacantecs, they appear to have no more difficulty than other Tzotzil-speaking Zinacantecs in dealing with (and naming) things and people both familiar and unfamiliar, and generally in negotiating their lives, practical and social.
+Strikingly, for me as a linguistic anthropologist concerned with the presumed central role of language in cultural transmission, the Z signers seem wholly Zinacantec, in what they know, what they like, what motivates them, how they act, how they move, and how they interact.
+The central research questions in ongoing work address the structural properties of Z in the face of this evident functional efficacy.